JanHerca/urantiapedia/input/wikijs/help/github_content.md

         * **bible-refs-xx** [`DEPRECATED`]: old folder with *Paramony*.
 This content is no longer required.
         * **topic-index-xx**: *Topic Index* translations in TXT format (`topic-index-es`,` topic- index-en`, etc.)
     * **wikijs**: folder with some input content for *Wiki.js* that is created manually.
+- **output**: folder containing output files that will be bulk-uploaded in *Urantipedia* website.
+IMPORTANT: files in this folder *must not be edited*.
+Instead files in `input` folder should be updated and then either use *Urantiapedia Tools* to generate output files, or copy/paste from `input` to `output`.
+    * **wikijs**: folder with the content in formats that are supported by *Wiki.js*.

 Folders tagged as deprecated can be ignored because contain material that is no longer being used in the process and will surely be eliminated in the future.